-Award winners won back all the cost of their Access Diploma course fees in recognition of their exceptional achievements.
+Award winners won back the cost of their Course Fee in recognition of their exceptional achievements.

 My DistanceLearningCentre.com journey started with the in April/May 2014, I got off to a great start with everything, completing most of my psychology modules at distinction.
 I was working full-time as a HCA in a London Cancer Hospital, so I was constantly tied up with work, commuting and studying, but I knew distance learning would be the only way I could achieve my dream of being a urology specialist nurse.

 In 2015 I was admitted into hospital 3 times with septicaemia and eventually they found a hole in my bladder (fistula) which was constantly poisoning my abdomen.
 I found this out in the August after many invasive tests, and I was struggling to get my coursework completed, I thought I'd never get through the course.
 My tutor explained study break to me, and I took this opportunity to rest and try to get well again.
 I spent the duration of the study break in hospital, and a large amount of time in ITU; my husband was called to the hospital at one stage because they thought I wouldn't make it through the night.
 Luckily I did, and in December last year I went to theatre and had my bladder completely removed.

 Since my operation I've gone from strength to strength, and I now have an internal reconstructed bladder made from bowel tissue (neobladder) thanks to UCLH.
 In February I started working on my assignments again, my tutor was really supportive and would call to explain things I couldn't understand.
 I was determined to finish the course and somehow managed to achieve merits and distinctions on all graded assignments.